SDC-PizzaParty/SDC/notebook/journal.md

 # 4/23/21

-## Importance of testing at this point:
+## Testing:
-Is finally starting to become aparent.
+The importance of testing finally starting to become aparent.
 I want to write Tests (with a capital 'T') on my un-optimized API that test its basic functionality before I do my optimizations.
 - The tests should still be viable with the optimized API.
 - Saves times troubleshooting issues that are not related to optimization.
+I'm gonna try to write some basic tests.
+- Today I learned that you need to set the property "jest" to `true` in the `env` object of the `.eslintrc.js` file so that the jest functions are not linted.
+  - This is because we're not explicitly importing the functions such as 'test' and 'expect' etc.

+### What to test for:
+- Check that there is a response from the route
+- Check that when the response data is parsed, it contains an object with a property called 'product_id'

+## Notes for deployment:
+- Can I import my seeded database to AWS somehow?
+Or do I need to deal with using these CSVs and seeding on the server?